withastro/docs/src/pages/guides/data-fetching.md

   response.json()
 );

-// Components that are build-time rendered also log to the CLI console.log(data);
+// Components that are build-time rendered also log to the CLI.
+// If you loaded this component with a directive, it would log to the browser console. console.log(data);

 const Movies: FunctionalComponent = () => {